muxumuxu/muxu-onboarding/README.md

 git init
 git add .
 git commit -m "Initial Muxu.Muxu middleman app"

-# Create you repository on GitHub and add the remote
 ```

 This middleman template is configured with [Sass](http://sass-lang.com/) and [Slim](http://slim-lang.com/).